ahmdx/Robin/README.md

 let enabledSettings = Robin.settings.enabledSettings
 ```

-> This returns an option set of all the enabled settings.
+> Note: This returns an option set of all the enabled settings.
 If some settings are not included in the set, they may be disabled or not supported.
 If you would like to know if some specific setting is enabled, you can use `enabledSettings.contains(.sound)` for example.
 For more details, refer to `RobinSettingsOptions`.

 ```swift
 let showPreviews = Robin.settings.showPreviews
 ```

-> `showPreviews` is not available on watchOS.
+> Note: `showPreviews` is not available on watchOS.

 Robin automatically updates information about the app's settings when the app goes into an inactive state and becomes active again to avoid unnecessary queries.
 If you would like to override this behavior and update the information manually, you can use `forceRefresh()`.